-3. Don’t know Scala?
-Start learning Spark in the language you do know - whether it be java, python, or R. In versions 2.0+ a lot of additional support was added for R, namely in the form of SparkR and sparklyr.

-4. Use a notebook.
+3. Use a notebook.
 Don’t bother trying to configure an IDE or using the shell to write applications.
 Of course, using the shell is great if you are submitting an application or doing some basic coding.
+I used the shell when I was learning Spark to run some of the examples that come with Spark and follow along with tutorials.
+And in theory having all the features of an IDE might be a reflexive thing many programmers want for any coding they do.
 However, the pain of configuring an IDE with Spark is not worth the investment.
-Any programming I did in Spark was either in the shell or a Jupyter notebook.
-The latter being used the majority of the time.
+A friend of mine once told me he had spent time struggling to setup an IDE for programming in Spark in vain.
+If only I had met him before then.
+I would have been able to share that all the programming I did in Spark for my research was either in the shell or a Jupyter notebook.
+The latter being used the majority of the time and so and IDE was completely unecessary.
+Although, every once in a while I would go old school and just use vi, a command line editor, to code.

+4. Don’t know Scala?
+Start learning Spark in the language you do know - whether it be Java, Python, or R. In Spark versions 2.0+, a lot of additional support was added for R, namely in the form of SparkR and sparklyr.
+A lot of people are intimidated by the Spark learning curve, but language does not have to be a barrier into entry.
+One of the Spark core developers’ mantra is to democatize data science so it is not just for the engineer, but for the scientist, for the analyst.
+Making APIs available in so many languages is a deliberate effort.

 5. Use DataFrames instead of RDDs (Resilient Distributed Datasets) for ease of use.
-There has been extensive work done between versions 1.6 and 2.0 to make functionality traditionally done using RDDs easier to do with DataFrames.
-DataFrames are also efficient across languages.
-So if you’re more comfortable with java, python, or R there is no performance loss suffered by not switching to scala.
+There has been extensive work done between Spark versions 1.6 and 2.0 to make functionality that has traditionally been done using RDDs easier to do with DataFrames.
+Also, DataFrames are efficient across languages.
+So if you’re more comfortable with Java, Python, or R, there is no performance loss suffered by not switching to Scala.
+(This reinforces lesson #4 above.)
+I am on the Spark users mailing list and have suggested various improvements to the community.
+In general I try to keep abreast of latest developments in te Spark community not only through the list serv, but also by reading onine documentation and published research papers.

 6. Avoid partial actions.
 A partial action is an action that does not allow the DAG (Directed Acyclic Graph) for a Spark job to be fully evaluated.
 Thus, transformations along the way do not complete.
-For example, one issue whose solution eluded me for some time was why computation was slow on data I cached.
-Eventually I realized by looking at the web UI that only some of the data was cached.
+For example, one issue that plagued me for some time was why computation was slow on data I cached.
+Eventually, I realized by looking at the web UI that only some of the data was cached.
 However, I still did not know why all the data was not being cached.
 In fact, I knew that since cache() was a transformation, I had to call an action before it would be evaluated.
 The code I was running was data=df.cache().show().
-However, because show is defaulted to 20, and my data had more than 20 rows, show() was a partial action.
+However, because show() is defaulted to 20, and my data had more than 20 rows, show() was a partial action.
 I should have been running data=df.cache().count(), as count() will always act as a full action.
 So be wary of partial actions.
 Thanks to Holden Karau for pointing this one out to me.